armory/docs/content/en/docs/Overview/your-first-application.md

    ![The "New Application" modal](/images/overview/your-first-application/new-application-modal.png)

    -  The name of the application cannot have hyphens.
 Using a hyphen in the application name interferes with the naming convention.
 This applies to all types of applications except for those that use the Kubernetes V2 provider to deploy.
-   - The Account(s) can include your AWS account and your Docker registry.
    - When you create an application in Spinnaker, consider it to be anything you would put into a single code repository.

 1. After you fill out the form you should see this: